Can Weed Cause Kidney Stones (or Help Relieve Symptoms)?

 • High phosphate levels

-• Genetics factors, such as a family history of kidney stones
+• Genetic factors, such as a family history of kidney stones

 Signs & Symptoms of Kidney Stones

-While very small kidney stones may go unnoticed, larger stones can lead to painful or distressing symptoms.
+While tiny kidney stones may go unnoticed, larger stones can lead to painful or distressing symptoms.
 Most people begin experiencing symptoms when the kidney stone(s) cause irritation and inflammation.

 Common symptoms include: